Ornette Coleman: 1959: The Shape of Jazz to Come

 In 1959, Atlantic Records released Coleman's third studio album, The Shape of Jazz to Come.
-According to music critic Steve Huey, the album "was a watershed event in the genesis of avant-garde jazz, profoundly steering its future course and throwing down a gauntlet that some still haven't come to grips with."
-Jazzwise listed it at number three on their list of the 100 best jazz albums of all time in 2017.
+According to music critic Steve Huey, the album "was a watershed event in the genesis of avant-garde jazz, profoundly steering its future course and throwing down a gauntlet that some still haven't come to grips with".
+Jazzwise magazine listed it at number three on their list of the 100 best jazz albums of all time in 2017.

-Coleman's quartet received a long and sometimes controversial engagement at the Five Spot Café in Manhattan.
+Coleman's quartet received a long and sometimes controversial engagement at the Five Spot Café in Manhattan, New York City.
 Leonard Bernstein, Lionel Hampton, and the Modern Jazz Quartet were impressed and offered encouragement.
-Hampton asked to perform with the quartet; Bernstein helped Haden obtain a composition grant from the John Simon Guggenheim Memorial Foundation.
+Hampton asked to perform with the quartet, while Bernstein helped Haden obtain a Guggenheim Fellowship grant.
 A young Lou Reed followed Coleman's quartet around New York City.
-Miles Davis said that Coleman was "all screwed up inside", although he later became a proponent of Coleman's innovations; Dizzy Gillespie remarked of Coleman that “I don’t know what he’s playing, but it’s not jazz."
+Among detractors, Miles Davis said that Coleman was "all screwed up inside", although he later became a proponent of Coleman's innovations; Dizzy Gillespie remarked of Coleman that "I don't know what he's playing, but it's not jazz."

-Coleman's early sound was due in part to his use of a plastic saxophone; he had purchased it in Los Angeles in 1954 because he was unable to afford a metal saxophone at the time.
+Coleman's early sound was due in part to his use of a plastic Grafton saxophone, which he had purchased in Los Angeles in 1954 because he was unable to afford a metal saxophone at the time.

 On his Atlantic recordings, Coleman's sidemen were Cherry on cornet or pocket trumpet; Charlie Haden, Scott LaFaro, and then Jimmy Garrison on bass; and Higgins or Ed Blackwell on drums.
 Coleman's complete recordings for the label were collected on the box set Beauty Is a Rare Thing in 1993.